 Custom Observation Processes

-The observation submodel currently built-in to afcsOM is designed to emulate common data sources and data types for NOAA stock assessment biologists, but does not cover the full scope of possible observation data types.
+The observation submodel currently built-in to afscOM is designed to emulate common data sources and data types for NOAA stock assessment biologists, but does not cover the full scope of possible observation data types.
 For example, there is not currently support for generating fishery CPUE indices or egg productions indices.
-For more complex observation processes, users can author custom observation submodels to generate additional data.
+For more complex observation processes, users can create custom observation submodels to generate additional data.

-To implement a custom observation submodel, turn off the defalt observation model by setting model_options$simulate_observations=FALSE (this ensures that the project function wont generate its own observations).
-From there, you can define any type of function necesarry, and provide, as input, outputs from the project() function.
+To implement a custom observation submodel, turn off the default observation model by setting model_options$simulate_observations=FALSE (this ensures that the project function won’t generate its own observations).
+From there, you can define any type of function necessary, and provide, as input, outputs from the project() function.
 For example:

 model_options$obs_pars$sex_rat$sd <- 0.05